jhellerstein/hydro/docs/docs/dfir/quickstart/setup.md

 Server live!
 ```

-Take note of the server's port number, and in a separate terminal, start a client transducer:
+Take note of the server's port number, and in a separate terminal, start a client process:
 ```console
 #shell-command-next-line
 cd <project name>